-Often people don’t believe a woman who says she has been abused if they see no bruises.
+Often people don’t believe a woman who says she is a victim of domestic violence if they see no bruises.
 Emotional wounds leave no visible bruises.
 My friend understands this completely.

 She suffered emotional abuse for years from her husband.